 - Placement

-- Certificate in Italian
+- Italian Major

-- Major in Italian
+- Italian Certificate

 - Honors in Italian

-- Study Abroad and International Internships
+- Study Abroad and Internships

 - Outside the Classroom